Case Transfer Criteria and Procedures

 Transferring a Case to the CSEC Unit

-Before a case can be considered for transfer, the CSEC identified client and family is aware and agrees to the transfer, and the transfer of the case must be in the best interest of the child/NMD.
+Before a case can be considered for transfer, ensure that the CSEC identified client and family are aware and agree to the transfer, and that the transfer is in the best interest of the child/NMD.

 Case File Must Include